niinaIsHere/MusicAI/README.md

 # MusicAI

-Application generates melodies in G-major
+Application generates melodies in chosen key.

 ## Use:
 Clone repository